-Dr. Tim Catalano, Director

-Website: www.marietta.edu/academics/writing/index.html Thomas Hall - Room 217

-The Campus Writing Center offers one-on-one writing assistance to any member of the Marietta College community.
+Dr. Jessica Nowacki, Director Website: www.marietta.edu/academics/writing/index.html Thomas Hall - Room 217 member of the Marietta College community.
 Clients may sign up in advance for an appointment, a series of standing appointments, or simply visit on a drop-in basis.
 Appointments typically last for 45 minutes.